Mcd123651/homelabracadabra/README.md

 > *Because it's magic when it works.*

-This repo is a magical collection of Infrastructure as Code (IaC) for conjuring up my self-hosted services, VMs, containers, and automations.
-Built with Proxmox, Ansible, Terraform, and Docker—because when it all works together, it feels like sorcery.
+**homelabracadabra** is a magical collection of Infrastructure as Code (IaC) for conjuring up self-hosted services, virtual machines, containers, and automations.

+Built with **Proxmox**, **Ansible**, **Terraform**, and **Docker**, this repo powers my homelab—but it’s designed to be **adaptable for others** too.
+Hardware-agnostic configurations, templated provisioning, and modular service definitions mean *you* can fork this project and shape it to your own wizardry.

+Whether you’re running on a Raspberry Pi, a rackmount server, or just dreaming of your future setup, these scripts can be customized to suit your network, VM layout, and service stack.

+Let’s automate some magic.

 ---